-Certification is a method of ensuring that an Ironworker apprenticeship program meets or exceeds all established standards and requirements in areas such as implementing the core curriculum, ensuring instructors have appropriate credentials, maintaining appropriate training facilities, providing access to current tools and equipment, ensuring safety of apprentices, and providing on-the-job training to prepare skilled Ironworkers.
+Certification is a method of ensuring that an Ironworker apprenticeship and training program meets or exceeds all established standards and requirements in areas such as implementing the core curriculum, ensuring instructors have appropriate credentials, maintaining appropriate training facilities, providing access to current tools and equipment, ensuring safety of apprentices, and providing on-the-job training to prepare skilled Ironworkers.

 There are many reasons for implementing this certification program:

 - Certifies that an apprenticeship program has met established standards.

 - Enhances the credibility of the apprenticeship program with contractors.